Little Jerusalem Badlands State Park is not yet open to the public.

 The chalk badlands are highly erodible and many of the property’s features (e.g. tall chalk columns, historic inscriptions) are fragile.
 Therefore, visitor access must be carefully managed to avoid negative impacts and damage to the natural resources on the property.
 That's why we partnered with the Kansas Department of Wildlife, Parks and Tourism (KDWPT) to designate Little Jerusalem a unit of the state park system.

-TNC will continue to own the property while engaging KDWPT's services adn assistance in developing and managing public access and visitor use.
+TNC will continue to own the property while engaging KDWPT's services and assistance in developing and managing public access and visitor use.

 We do not yet have a timeline for when Little Jerusalem Badlands State Park will be open to the public.
-We will take as much time as necessary to plan and develop infrastructure that will keep people safe and protect the natural features of this place.
+We have been taking the necessary time to plan and develop infrastructure that will keep people safe and protect the natural features of this place.
 More information about the planning can be found in this article by the Hays Daily News.